EnriqueMF/doorbell-ai-detection/electronics/README.md

 ## Notes

-- The system sends a status message every 2 hours to confirm it's operational
+- The system sends a status message every 2 hours to confirm operation
-- ArduinoJson version 6.20.0 has compatibility issues; use version 6.19.4 or earlier
+- ArduinoJson version 6.19.4 is required (newer versions may have compatibility issues with CTBot)
+- Extended keepalive interval (60 seconds) helps maintain stable MQTT connection
+- Broker connectivity is verified using Pinger library before establishing connection
-- The default volume is set to a moderate level; adjust as needed using Telegram commands
+- Default volume is set to a moderate level; adjust using Telegram commands

 ## License